 The narrow fitting Keds Craze II comes with a smaller profile for a timeless look.
 The low-top sneaker is easy to slip-on with regular flat laces secured by ten metal eyelets for a secure lockdown.
-The sneaker runs true to size in medium width.
-The available sizes for this low-top range start from size 5 to 12 for women.
+It is available in sizes for women.

 Classy and elegant, the Keds Craze II helps you achieve a timeless fashion style without breaking the bank.
 The sturdy canvas upper is breathable, lightweight, and supportive for those long walks and extended work hours when you have to do several errands in a day.
 Take these ultra-light sneakers while you travel as it is easy to store in the luggage without those unnecessary chunky soles and overlays as the uncluttered style offers a more compact profile.